 Our Freedom House therapists are licensed to practice in the state of Texas.
 EMDR Trained Therapists are on site.
 EMDR (Eye Movement Desensitization & Reprocessing) is a psychotherapy treatment that helps individuals recover from trauma, including the emotional distress and symptoms.
 You can read more about EMDR therapy on the EMDR Institute, or contact our office.

 Support group is open to any individual who has experienced any form of domestic or sexual violence, either as a child or as an adult.
 Group allows one to address issues relating to relationships, family interactions, self esteem, gender roles, and other topics.
-Call Freedom House office for an intake before attending group.
+Call Freedom House office for an intake before attending group and for more information on dates.

 Expressing what cannot be spoken